 Robert: You didn’t start dating until a good while later though, right?

 Amy: We lost touch for about 5 years and reconnected, but at that time he was coming off his success with Steely Dan and had just joined the Doobie Brothers.
 Capitol Records told him, “We’ll sign Amy to a deal, if you produce the record.”
 It couldn’t have been a worse time for him because it was right when ‘A Fool Believes’ and ‘Minute By Minute’ were big, and the Doobies were touring so much.
 He was always gone, and when he came back, he would work on my album.
 It took 3 years to make.

-Robert: Considering how ambitious you both were, your relationship required a good deal of mutual sacrifice right from the beginning.
+Robert: Considering how ambitious you both were, your relationship seemed to require a good deal of mutual sacrifice right from the start.

 Amy: It did, but when it was our time to be together, we had a blast.
 We actually had some of our best times recording together, and with the most fun musicians you would ever want to be with.
 We had so many laughs.